jhnwllr/gbifapi/README.md

 # gbifapi package

 Various utility functions useful for working with GBIF data.
-Most functions use the GBIF api is some way.
+Most functions use the GBIF api in some way.

 ### Examples